 What are the options in your area?

 Every internet provider has a disclaimer posted along with their service plans.
 This disclaimer lets potential customers know that plans, speeds, and prices may vary by location.
 While this can be frustrating, it is primarily due to the nature of the American telecommunication infrastructure.
 In general, the more urban and densely populated an area, the more internet service options there will be.
-For an in-depth look at what is available in your area, take a look at the Broadband Now guide.
+For an in-depth look at what is available in your area, take a look at our review of the best internet providers.

 How much does wifi cost?